 The library purchased a large number of Historical Fiction titles for children with grant funds.
 All of these books are shelved in the regular juvenile and young adult fiction collections.
 They have been marked with a green "Historical Fiction" label on the spine.
 Check the listing of Historical Fiction for Children for titles and time periods.

 Also available is a listing of the Math Literature located in the library.
 Be sure to check out these wonderful resources!

 There is a bulletin board in the HRC for anyone to post information about local homeschooling events or special offers for homeschoolers.
 The Johnsburg Public Library in no way endorses or checks the information posted on the bulletin board, so please use the information on it with discretion.

 Need Personal Assistance?

-An educational consultant is available for free one-on-one meetings at the library on Wednesday evenings at 7:00 pm.
+An educational consultant is available for free one-on-one meetings in the Homeschool Resource Center on Wednesday evenings at 7:00 pm.
 To schedule an appointment please call the library at 815-344-0077.
 The educational consultant is a volunteer and not a Library District employee.